Medicare Access & CHIP Reauthorization Act (MACRA)

 What can I do now to prepare for MIPS Participation?

 1) Check your MIPS eligibility status using the QPP Participation Status Tool.

 2) Determine the look-back period for reporting year, which can be found within the QPP Participation Status tool.
 (Eligibility is based on volume of claims a year prior to the reporting year)

-Submit quality measure data through the CMS Enterprise Portal or the Quality Payment Program Sign In page; penalties for not reporting may impact you for the next payment adjustment year.
-More information is available on our Quality Payment Program page.
+Submit quality measure data through the CMS Quality Payment Program log in page.
+Penalties for not reporting may impact you for the next payment adjustment year.
+More information is available on the AANA's 2020 Quality Payment Program page.

 If you submitted quality data during a given Reporting Year, you will have access to your MIPS Performance Feedback Report.
-Beginning in late 2018, this report replaces the Quality and Resource Use Report (QRUR), and will help you understand your performance in terms of cost and quality so you can prioritize potential areas for improvement.
+Beginning The feedback replaced the Quality and Resource Use Report (QRUR), and will help you understand your performance in terms of cost and quality so you can prioritize potential areas for improvement.